 The trustees aim to publish a newsletter once a year to keep donors, friends and choir members past and present informed on what we are doing.
 The latest newsletter is available to download here>

-Philip LankThe trust has been named after Philip Lank, who has done so much for music making in Grantham, and St Wulfram’s in particular where he was Organist and Choirmaster for 23 years.
+Philip LankThe trust was named after Philip Lank, who has done so much for music making in Grantham, and St Wulfram’s in particular where he was Organist and Choirmaster for 23 years.

 This picture was taken before the gilding of the organ case was done in 1972 as part of the Bishop Geoffrey Warde bequest.